 My philosophy is to modify the cartilage and bony framework to only correct what is displeasing while retaining structural strength, which results in a natural result that cannot be fully predicted by an imaging system.
 While imaging can be useful, I find that examples of pre- and post-op photos of patients with similar noses to yours give a more realistic vision of what is reliably achievable.

 Realistic Expectations of Results

-It’s wise to consider that after a rhinoplasty surgery, you should be ready to take time off work and not schedule any major events for a few weeks.
-Most surgeons say their patients have bruising for 2 weeks or more, while my patients usually have minimal bruising, that can easily be covered by makeup in one week.
+It’s wise to consider that after rhinoplasty surgery, you should be ready to take time off work and not schedule any major events for a few weeks.
+(See this blog post on preparing for recovery.)
+Most surgeons say their patients have bruising for 2 weeks or more, while my patients usually have minimal bruising that can easily be covered by makeup in 1 week.
 Some even have no bruising at all!
 However, swelling is present in all cases and can take a while to fade.
-Most of my patients return to work or resume normal activities within 1 week of surgery, and the final shape and profile become evident around this time.
+Most of my patients return to work or resume normal activities within 1 week of surgery, and the final nose shape and profile become evident around this time.

-Swelling will last longer, typically resolving for the most part in 4 to 6 weeks with some minimal swelling gradually resolving over a year..
-Each patient heals differently, so timing will vary.
+Swelling will last longer, typically resolving for the most part in 4 to 6 weeks, with some minimal swelling gradually resolving over a year.
+Each patient heals differently, so the timing will vary.
 I’ve operated on several professional models who have all resumed modeling within 2 weeks!
 It all depends on your body.
 Just keep in mind that you will need to make special arrangements in the weeks following your surgery.

 For other information on how to prepare for rhinoplasty, view this blog post.
-If you’re ready to proceed, I invite you to request a consultation so we can meet in person and discuss your candidacy further.
+If you’re ready to proceed with a nose job in the Chicago area, I invite you to request a consultation so we can meet in person and discuss your candidacy further.
 I look forward to helping you!